Work With Us

 Role of the Care Staff

-It is expected that all members of care staff should respect the policies and procedures in the Garvald West Linton Policies and Procedures file located in each of the houses and in the Garvald Office.
-Each member of staff is also expected to work within the recommendations agreed by the Care Commission.
+All members of care staff should adhere to the policies and procedures in the Garvald West Linton Policies and Procedures file located on the Garvald Electronic Management System.
+Each member of staff is also expected work within the recommendations agreed by the Care Inspectorate.

 Care staff are responsible for the care needs of residents and assisting residents at mealtimes and tea breaks, etc. We try at Garvald to encourage self-help skills.